jocic/PHP.GoogleAuthenticator/readme.md

 $account->setAccountSecret($secret);
 ```

+### Example 5 - Account Manager - Saving

+...

+### Example 6 - Account Manager - Loading

+...

 ## Installation

-There's two ways you can add **Google Authenticator** library to your project:
+There's two ways you can add __Google Authenticator__ library to your project:

 * Copying files from the "source" directory to your project and requiring the "Autoload.php" script
 * Via Composer, by executing the command below

 ```bash
 composer require jocic/google-authenticator